Hybrid pickup truck options in the U.S.: 6 current & 4 future models

 Ram 1500 eTorque

 In 2019, Ram introduced the eTorque mild hybrid technology for the Ram 1500 truck.
 While this is not a strong hybrid where the truck can be propelled exclusively by electric power, Ram says the mild-hybrid technology helps boost efficiency.
-Interestingly, the eTorque system is offered on both the V6 and V8 engine options.
+The Ram 1500 eTorque got a facelift just back in November 2023.

 Specifications